EddyVerbruggen/nativescript-speech-recognition/README.md

 ### `available`

 Depending on the OS version a speech engine may not be available.
-For now Android always returns false, but an Android version is in the works!

 #### JavaScript
 ```js